tjj0502/LevyGAN/README.md

 # LevyGAN

-Most of the magic is in Levy2d.ipynb
+Most of the magic is in MainLevyGAN.ipynb